 You don’t want USPTO to reject your patent application because someone else has already patented an invention like yours.
-To ensure the same it’s necessary to find out if your invention is new before you file a patent over it.
-The easiest and the most cost-effective way to do so is using PQAI Prior Art Search Engine.
+To ensure the same, it’s necessary to find out if your invention is new before filing a patent.
+The easiest and most cost-effective way is using PQAI Prior Art Search Engine.

 Besides determining the novelty of your invention, you need to check your invention for patentability.
-You need to make sure that your invention is a patentable subject matter.
+First, you must ensure that your invention is a patentable subject matter.

-- Conducting a prior art search early in the process shall help you save resources which would have been otherwise used in pursuing it for patenting.
-As it won’t make financial sense if someone else has already patented it.
+- Conducting a prior art search early in the process shall help you save resources that would have been otherwise used in pursuing it for patenting.
+It won’t make financial sense if someone else has already patented it.

-- When you read the patents on the invention like yours, you shall be in a better position to refine your idea.
+- When you read the patents on inventions like yours, you will be better positioned to refine your idea.
 And refine it in a manner that it’s new and non-obvious.

-If you have any queries around prior art search using PQAI, feel free to write to us “firstname.lastname@example.org”.
+If you have any queries about prior art searches using PQAI, feel free to write to us “[email protected]”.